Temp Mail Logo

 What does a DMARC checker do?

-A DMARC checker performs a live DNS lookup for the TXT record at _dmarc.yourdomain.com and validates it.
+A DMARC checker performs a live DNS lookup for the TXT record at _dmarc.yourdomain.com and validates it against best-practice standards.
 This tool checks whether the record exists, whether the policy (p=) provides real enforcement, whether aggregate reports are configured (rua=), what percentage rollout is set (pct=), and how SPF and DKIM alignment is configured.
-The result shows exactly what is correct, what needs improvement, and why.
+Each check returns a pass, warn, or fail status with an explanation of the issue and a concrete recommendation for fixing it.

 How do I check my DMARC record?

-Enter your domain name (or an email address from that domain) into the checker above and click Check DMARC.
-The tool queries your DNS in real time via Cloudflare DoH and parses the DMARC TXT record found at _dmarc.yourdomain.com.
-Results appear within seconds showing your current policy, enforcement level, reporting addresses, and any configuration warnings.
-No signup, no API key, and no email sending is required.
+Enter your domain name or an email address from that domain into the input above and click Check DMARC.
+The tool performs a real-time DNS query via Cloudflare DoH (with Google DoH as fallback) and parses the DMARC TXT record at _dmarc.yourdomain.com.
+Results appear within seconds showing your current policy, enforcement level, reporting addresses, and any configuration problems.
+No account, no API key, and no email sending is required.

-A strong DMARC record has four key elements: v=DMARC1 as the first tag confirming the record type, p=reject or p=quarantine as the enforcement policy, pct=100 to apply the policy to all failing messages, and a rua= address to receive aggregate reports.
-A record is considered fully passing when p=reject and pct=100 are both present, giving maximum protection against domain spoofing and phishing.
-The rua= address enables ongoing monitoring of authentication results.
+A strong DMARC record has four key elements: v=DMARC1 as the first tag, p=reject as the enforcement policy, pct=100 to apply the policy to all failing messages, and a rua= address to receive daily aggregate XML reports.
+A p=quarantine record with pct=100 and rua= configured is also considered good.
+It routes failures to spam rather than blocking them outright, which is safer during a transition from p=none to p=reject.

 Why is my DMARC record missing?

-A missing DMARC record means no TXT record exists at _dmarc.yourdomain.com in your DNS.
-This is the most common configuration gap for domains that have set up email but skipped the DMARC step.
-To fix it, add a new TXT record at _dmarc.yourdomain.com with a value starting with v=DMARC1.
-Start with p=none to enable monitoring without affecting delivery, then upgrade to quarantine and reject after reviewing your aggregate reports.
-Most DNS changes propagate within minutes.
+A missing DMARC record means no TXT record exists at _dmarc.yourdomain.com.
+This is the most common gap for domains that have configured email but skipped DMARC.
+To fix it, add a TXT record at _dmarc.yourdomain.com starting with v=DMARC1.
+Use p=none with a rua= address first to collect reports without affecting delivery, then progress to quarantine and reject once you have confirmed all legitimate sending sources are authenticating correctly.

-What is the difference between DMARC none, quarantine, and reject?
+What is the difference between p=none, p=quarantine, and p=reject?

-The p= policy tag controls what happens to emails that fail DMARC authentication. 'none' takes no action -- emails are delivered normally and failures are only logged in reports. 'quarantine' routes failing messages to the recipient's spam folder. 'reject' instructs receiving servers to refuse delivery entirely.
-For real protection against phishing and spoofing, you need p=quarantine or p=reject. p=none is only useful during initial monitoring -- it provides no protection and should not be left in place long-term once reporting confirms legitimate senders are authenticated.
+The p= tag controls what receiving servers do with mail that fails DMARC. p=none takes no action.
+Failures are logged in reports but mail is delivered normally. p=quarantine routes failing messages to the spam folder. p=reject refuses delivery entirely.
+For real protection against phishing and brand spoofing, p=quarantine or p=reject is required. p=none is only appropriate during initial monitoring and should not be left in place once your aggregate reports confirm all legitimate mail is passing authentication.

-Can I have multiple DMARC records on one domain?
+Can I have more than one DMARC record on a domain?

-No. Only one DMARC record is permitted per domain.
-If multiple _dmarc TXT records exist, most receiving mail servers will treat the result as a DMARC configuration error and behave as if no DMARC record exists -- effectively giving you no protection or enforcement.
-Check your DNS for duplicate records if this checker reports a DMARC error despite you having published a record.
-Some DNS providers inadvertently create duplicate records when records are edited rather than replaced.
+No. RFC 7489 permits only one DMARC TXT record per domain.
+If two or more _dmarc TXT records exist, most receiving mail servers treat it as an error and behave as if no DMARC record exists at all.
+Removing all protection.
+If this checker reports an error despite you having published a record, check your DNS zone for duplicate entries.
+This often happens when DNS providers create a new record on save rather than replacing the existing one.

-Do I need DMARC even if I do not send email from my domain?
+Do I need DMARC if my domain does not send email?

 What is the difference between DMARC Checker and DMARC Analyzer?

-The DMARC Checker on this page gives you a fast pass/warn/fail assessment of the most important checks for your DMARC record including policy enforcement level, pct value, and presence of reporting addresses.
-The DMARC Analyzer on a separate page provides a deeper breakdown of every DMARC tag including alignment modes, subdomain policies, report intervals, and failure reporting options.
-Use the Checker for a quick health check and the Analyzer when troubleshooting a specific configuration or preparing to upgrade your policy.
+The DMARC Checker on this page gives you a fast pass/warn/fail health check covering the most critical DMARC elements: record existence, policy enforcement, pct rollout, and rua= configuration.
+The DMARC Analyzer tool provides a deeper breakdown of every supported DMARC tag including alignment modes, subdomain policy, report intervals, and forensic reporting options.
+Use the Checker for a quick status check or regular monitoring, and the Analyzer when troubleshooting a specific tag or preparing to tighten your policy.

 Get Free Temp Mail